Content in this website may be linked to, as long as the linking webpage

 #2.
 That free market principles hold down healthcare costs.
 More and more evidence is mounting that CON laws assure monopolies and do not hold down healthcare costs.
 Competition is the basis which has built this nation.
 No matter how big corporations become, economy of size does not take place when a monopoly exists.
 Without market pressures, prices increase and quality may even decrease.

 For-profit corporations are becoming more and more commonplace in the healthcare market.
 In states with CONs, they are granted virtual monopolies with no oversight on prices charged to the patient.
 In fact, data on the insurance contract price for various procedures are often hidden, giving the patient little options for comparison shopping.
-According to SEC filings, some corporations seek out or “target” rural markets because of “their favorable demographic and economic trends and competitive conditions”.

 #3.
 That the CON hinders competition.
 By requiring only a certain number of facilities to be built in the state and protecting their market share the state has helped assure that facilities will be full no matter what the cost.
 There is no oversight of facility charges by governmental committees such as exists within the utilities commission.
 In rural areas, the monopoly is complete and little competition exists.
-The facilities affected include hospitals, imaging centers, surgery centers, nursing homes, home health programs, hospice program, transplant programs, cardiac programs, ambulance services, private duty nursing services, drug treatment programs, adult day care programs and major medical equipment purchases.
+The facilities affected include hospitals, imaging centers, surgery centers, nursing homes, home health programs, hospice programs, transplant programs, cardiac programs, ambulance services, private duty nursing services, drug treatment programs, adult day care programs and major medical equipment purchases.
 There is now mounting evidence that CON laws drive up healthcare costs by fostering barriers for the entry of competitors into the healthcare system.

 Kentucky’s CON law regarding acute care hospitals virtually assures no additional facilities will be built in the State of Kentucky.
 It is so restrictive that one wonders whether its primary purpose is to guard the healthcare of citizens or whether it is mainly used to protect influential political interests, making the need for the appeal of Kentucky CON law even more imperative.